raspberrypilearning/recruiting-volunteers/en/step_3.md

 + Community spaces (libraries, youth clubs, leisure centres, community halls)
 + Corporate spaces
 + Event venues
-+ Online platforms (public platforms and private intranets)
++ Online platforms and websites (public sites and private intranets)
 + Local media
 --- /collapse ---
+--- task ---
+**Think** about the key places and platforms those you want to reach engage with - where are they based?
+--- /task ---

 ## How to recruit
 + Word of mouth